Permits and licences

 You need to apply for a permit from the police for:

-- Public assemblies such as demonstrations, manifestations, public meetings and circus performances.
+- Public gatherings such as demonstrations, manifestations, public meetings and circus performances.

 - Public events such as dance events, competitions, funfairs, markets and bonfires (Walpurgis night).